 A vintage photo of “Lost” British Prince John has been uncovered.
 Taken in 1909, the Royal family portrait reminds the world of an unhappy story which even now flies under the public radar.

-Born in 1905, the Prince suffered his first epileptic seizure at age 4.
+Born in 1905, the Prince suffered his first epileptic seizure at age four.
 As the disorder worsened, his parents King George V and Queen Mary (then-Prince and Princess of Wales) made the dramatic decision to isolate their son elsewhere.
-“John, who is also now thought to have been autistic, had spent his final two years separated from his siblings in Wood Farm, on the Sandringham Estate” writes the Mirror.
+“John, who is also now thought to have been autistic, had spent his final two years separated from his siblings in Wood Farm, on the Sandringham Estate,” writes the Mirror.

 UK: Rare photo of royal children showing ‘Lost Prince’ John up for auction https://t.co/3M1DQGOzRL

 — Republic (@republic) July 4, 2020

 The picture measures 4.5 x 3.75 inches and is owned by a private collector.
 “The photo was probably given to a member of the Royal Family, someone close to it or perhaps a royal nanny,” says Francisco Pinero of International Autograph Auction in Spain, quoted by the Mirror.

 Prince John sadly passed away at just 13, following a severe seizure.
 He’d been looked after by his nanny, Charlotte “Lalla” Bill.
 How did the family react?
 King George did not attend the scene, say accounts.
 It’s reported that afterward, the Prince’s name was removed from family trees, such was the perceived impact on the Royals’ public image.Particularly shocking was Edward’s reaction.
 A letter from the future monarch found in 2015 reads: “His death is the greatest relief imaginable or what we’ve always silently prayed for.
 This poor boy had become more of an animal than anything else and was only a brother in the flesh and nothing else.”